 How to use FastMaint to better manage this

-1. Get your most critical equipment loaded into the system
+1. First get the most critical equipment into the system

 You will need to enter equipment information into the system.
 No worries if you do not have all the data.
 First just make sure that the equipment names & descriptions are correct.
 Later on as you use the system, you can come back and update things like model numbers, serial numbers, parts used by the equipment, custom fields and so on.